Ø DEFINITION

 Where L is the length of the pipeline and a is the wave celerity.

-- A water transport systems operating conditions are almost never at a steady state.
+- A water transport system’s operating conditions are almost never at a steady state.
 Pressures and flows change continually as pumps start and stop, demand fluctuates, and tank levels change.
 In addition to these normal events, unforeseen events, such as power outages and equipment malfunctions, can sharply change the operating conditions of a system.

 - Entrained air or temperature changes of the water also can cause excess pressure in the water lines.
 Air trapped in the line will compress and will exert extra pressure on the water.
 Temperature changes will actually cause the water to expand or contract, also affecting pressure.